ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ### Implementation {#tcp-impl}

 - ns-2 allows cwnd to grow when it is rate-limited by rwnd.
 (Rate-limited by the sending application: not tested.)
 - Until release 3.42, ns-3 allowed cwnd to grow when rate-limited, either due to an application or rwnd limit.
-Since release 3.42, ns-3 TCP models conform to rule #1 in {{rules}}, following the current Linux TCP approach in this regard (see next bullet).
+Since release 3.42, ns-3 TCP models conform to Rate-Limited Increase, following the current Linux TCP approach in this regard (see next bullet).
 - In Congestion Avoidance, Linux only allows the cwnd to grow when the sender is unconstrained.
 Before kernel version 3.16, this also applied to Slow Start.
 The check for "unconstrained" is perfomed by checking if FlightSize is greater or equal to cwnd.
-Since kernel version 3.16, which was published in August 2014, in Slow Start, the increase implements rule #1 in {{rules}} in the `tcp_is_cwnd_limited` function in `tcp.h`.
+Since kernel version 3.16, which was published in August 2014, in Slow Start, the increase implements Rate-Limited Increase in the `tcp_is_cwnd_limited` function in `tcp.h`.

 ### Assessment

-Linux implements a limit to cwnd growth in accordance with rule #1 in {{rules}};
+Linux implements a limit to cwnd growth in accordance with Rate-Limited Increase;
-in Slow Start, this limit follows the rule's upper limit, while in Congestion Avoidance, it is more conservative than rule #1.
+in Slow Start, this limit follows the rule's upper limit, while in Congestion Avoidance, it is more conservative than Rate-Limited Increase.
-The specification and the ns-2 and (older) ns-3 implementations are in conflict with rule #1 in {{rules}}.
+The specification and the ns-2 and (older) ns-3 implementations are in conflict with Rate-Limited Increase.

 ## CUBIC